 Since we developed a prototype and our budget was not very high, we used recycled components and materials from old boards such as resistors, transistors, diodes, LEDs, cheap piezo sensors, wood and metal.

 The piezo sensors were located on small holes made into the wooden box and covered with metallic plates with a thin layer of foam in the middle to absorb the knock.
 Piezo sensors are really sensitive and just with some slight movements some “knock” can be detected.
 The foam helped us to reduce that false knocks and at the same time give a nice soft touch to the instrument.

 The box has three sides forming the shape of a prism with each side having two piezo-electric sensors.
 The player will always see two sides at the same time with four sensor divided in two groups of sounds.

 We tried the instrument with certain amount of subjects and we discovered that the box was a bit too big to be played with.
-Anyhow, the mapping implemented was quite intuitive for the user and everybody enjoy using it :)
+Anyhow, the mapping implemented was quite intuitive for the user and everybody enjoyed using it :)

 Advance interface design.
 CSIM Master UPF

 Daniel Cabezas Lopez